apache/druid/docs/design/auth.md

 ## Escalator
 The `druid.escalator.type` property determines what authentication scheme should be used for internal Druid cluster communications (such as when a Broker process communicates with Historical processes for query processing).

 The Escalator chosen for this property must use an authentication scheme that is supported by an Authenticator in `druid.auth.authenticationChain`.
-Authenticator extension implementors must also provide a corresponding Escalator implementation if they intend to use a particular authentication scheme for internal Druid communications.
+Authenticator extension implementers must also provide a corresponding Escalator implementation if they intend to use a particular authentication scheme for internal Druid communications.

 ### Noop escalator